SpenceKonde/megaTinyCore/megaavr/extras/Ref_PartSelection.md

 But anyway - Use them if you need the new ADC, which is what the 2-series got with fewer rough edges and much larger selection of connections for it to stretch it's muxes to, basically.
 Don't use them if you don't need that.
 Dx's are better parts in general.

+### The EB-series
+A mysterious part, this doubles down on swing towards the lower end of the market, after the high end got the DA/DB.
+It's not as large as a DD (fewer features, slower processor).
+It has two interesting things - it's the low pincount Ex with the good ADC.
+That can't be bad!
+It replaces the TCA with a more complicated and powerful 4-channel 16-bit one - but this one doesn't have split mode :-(.
+TCF normally is for pulse and frequency ("frequency" = 50% duty cycle) with great precision using it's PLL-clocked (up to 80 MHz rated) TCF for very accurate periodic pulses or frequencies.
+But who wants to do THAT?!
+We want PWM!
+The TCF has a TCB-style "lobotomized mode" in which it generates 2 PWM channels

 ### The DU-series
 Hasn't been seen much in marketing material, but it is believed that it is still in development and that the old brief gave generally correct information, hence we have 20/14 pin packages up to 32k, with 64k sizes only on the 32 and 28 pin parts, and yes on the 28-pin qfn (product designers and accountants cheer, everyone else glances around confused), Yes on 14-pin SSOP, and yes on 20-pin 3mmx3mm.
 Use these parts if you need native usb for something.
 USB is a demanding master and he requires great sacrifices to be made to secure his blessing.
 The TCD, MVIO and the exrta TCB some parts went were all thrown before the almighty USB.
 The entire point of these parts is the native USB.
 They should not be used if the native USB is not being used.

 So I'm going to say you should use the DU-series after it's been released, **IFF you are using native USB** as in symbolic logic, if and only if)

-### The EB-series
-A mysterious part, this doubles down on swing towards the lower end of the market, after the high end got the DA/DB.
-It's not as large as a DD (fewer features, slower processor).
-It has two interesting things - it's the low pincount Ex with the good ADC.
-That can't be bad!
-But it drops the TCA for a TCE + WEX, which could be either horrible or wonderful, and adds a new TCF, about which nothing is known.
-We already j

 ## One notices a pattern with their recent releases
 Count how many parts were released in each family since 2020.
 The AVR DA and DB got 11 parts each (4 pincounts 3 memory sizes, minus the 32k/64-pin).
 The tinyAVR 2-series got 12 parts (3 pincounts, 4 memory sizes).
 DD got 12 parts (4 pincounts, 3 memory sizes) The EA-series gets 12 parts (3 pincounts 4 memory sizes) and the EB will be 12 (4 pincounts 3 memory sizes).
 Even the DU, whose product brief appeared only for a few hours (it was a very brief) listed 11 parts (4 pincounts and 3 memory sizes, and no 14 pin/64k version).
 It would appear that Microchip Doctrine is to release parts in squads of a dozen, or whatever the opposite of a baker's dozen is (bakers dozen is 13, 1 more than a dozen.
 I guess a chip baker's dozen is 11.).